8 Questions Families Need to Consider in Finding a Drug Treatment Program for a Loved One

 At the end of the day, your top priority is to get your loved one into a safe treatment environment where you feel confident they will recover from their addiction.
 The easiest way to turn this goal into a reality is to work with an experienced specialist.

 Contact Family First Intervention to learn more about working with an intervention specialist or help in the treatment-seeking process.
-If you need help deciding if a loved one is in need of an intervention, try our 15-question online quiz today.
+If you need help deciding whether a loved one is in need of an intervention, try our 15-question online quiz today.